wangren09/wangren09.github.io/_pages/about.md

 **12/2022** Our paper on Physics-Constrained Adversarial Training was accepted by IEEE Transactions on Artificial Intelligence

-**11/2022** I gave a talk on Trustworthy Machine Learning at the ECE Research Seminar at IIT
+**11/2022** I gave a talk on Trustworthy Machine Learning in the IIT ECE Research Seminar

 **10/2022** I gave a talk on Trojan Attacks and Defenses at the IDEAL